SouthGreenPlatform/VcfHunter/README.md

 #### Output:

-**Warning:** This program need to create a .dict and a .fai file un the folder were the reference sequence is stored if they do not already exist.
+**Warning:** This program need to create a .dict and a .fai file in the folder were the reference sequence is stored if they do not already exist.
 Make sure that you have right to write in this folder!